 ‘5 Minutes with…’ is a series of short interviews with some of the esteemed vendors listed on our directory.
+We get to know the brilliant people behind the wedding brands we love.
 If you missed any of our posts last year, catch up HERE.
-We get to know the brilliant people behind the brands we love.

 Your brand in three words… Professional, creativity and team spirit

 The part of my job I enjoy the most… Seeing my couples happy and guests enjoy every bit of the event.

 What is the most difficult part of my job?
 We face and fix any and every issue we face while planning events because it’s what we love doing.
 I cannot pin point any difficult part of my job.

 My biggest accomplishment to date… Getting the opportunity to plan the christening of the first ABS classed Dynamic positioning (DP2) Dive support vessel “DSV Vinnice” for Petrolog group.
 It went viral and we were proud of our achievements.